 The series of publications by the MTU „Münchener Texte und Untersuchungen zur Literatur des Mittelalters“ has made available texts, material and genres in editions and presentations that hitherto had not been researched at all – or only insufficiently.
 Since 1960 more than 140 volumes have been published in the MTU series.

 In addition to the above-mentioned research activities, there is the voluntary work undertaken by the project „Überlieferung der deutschsprachigen Lieddichtung des Mittelalters“, in which a central genre of medieval German literature is for the first time being reviewed systematically from the perspective of tradition history.

-Since 2018, work is in progress on preparing the new edition of fragments of the Nibelungenlied (to be published by Jan-Dirk Müller and funded by the Fritz Thyssen Stiftung).
+In 2018–2020 the fragments of the Nibelungenlied were re-edited (published by Jan-Dirk Müller and funded by the Fritz Thyssen Stiftung).
 This will make the fragments of the Nibelungenlied available in an appropriate form and enable them to be included in scholarly discussion.

 Work already completed includes: the dictionary Wörterbuch für mittelhochdeutsche Urkundensprache (1984 to 2009 in the academic programme Akademienprogramm) and lexicon Verfasserlexikon (1990 to 2005, which is also in the Akademienprogramm).